Skip to main content

 Water Damage Restoration Certification in Oregon

 Earn your Water Damage Restoration (WDR) certification online in Oregon with NISCR's self-paced program and a same-day certificate.
 From burst-pipe cleanups after Willamette Valley ice storms to flood extraction along the Columbia and Rogue rivers, water-loss work is steady across Portland, Salem, Eugene and Bend.
-This keyword-rich online water damage restoration training prepares you to respond to Oregon's wet-climate emergencies.
+This online water damage restoration training prepares you to respond to Oregon's wet-climate emergencies.

 100% online & self-paced — your certificate the same day, anywhere in Oregon.